 Each year some applicants pass their exams with better results than expected and this may mean that some will have not only met the conditions of their firm choice, but will have exceeded them.
-UCAS have introduced Adjustment for these applicants and it allows you the opportunity to apply to a new University while still holding your original Firm choice.
+Adjustment allows you the opportunity to apply to a new University while still holding your original Firm choice.

 You will be eligible to register to use Adjustment if:

 - your results have met and exceeded the conditions of your conditional firm (CF) choice; and

 - you have paid the full application fee.
 If you have paid the single application fee and want to use Adjustment, you need to pay an additional fee.

 You are not eligible to use Adjustment if:

 - you are confirmed (UF) at your firm choice but did not exceed the conditions of the offer;

 - you have a confirmed place on a changed course offer;